Our Outdoor Education program promotes students’ personal development while encouraging teamwork and positive attitudes towards the environment.

 Students are encouraged to challenge themselves to overcome perceived limitations, whether self-imposed or imposed by peers.

-Activities include: hiking; teamwork initiatives; mountain biking; low ropes course; high ropes course – pamper pole (a confidence building exercise in which participants supported by ropes leap from a high pole); raft construction and paddling; kayaking; camp cooking; abseiling/rock climbing; wildlife spotlighting; and environmental action project.
+Activities include: hiking; teamwork initiatives; mountain biking; low ropes course; high ropes course – pamper pole (a confidence building exercise in which participants supported by ropes leap from

 Year 10s spend a day cross-country skiing at Lake Mountain – a fun and challenging outdoor activity in a beautiful and novel environment.